evaaaaawu/evaaaaawu.com/src/content/en/understanding-javascript-prototype.md

 ## Prototype Chain

 A prototype itself is an object, so it also has its own prototype.
-When we try to access a property of an object, if the object doesn't have the required property, it will look for it in its prototype.
-If the property is still not found in the prototype, it will continue to search up the chain until it finds the property or reaches null.
-This continuous path is called the prototype chain, and the end of the chain is null.
+When we try to access a property of an object, if the object doesn't have that property, JavaScript will look for it in the object's prototype.
+If the property is still not found in the prototype, it will continue searching up the chain until it either finds the property or reaches null.
+This continuous lookup path is called the prototype chain, and the end of the chain is always null.

 - The end value of the prototype chain is null: